 A good way to figure out how much you'll need for your dream retirement is to write out what your ideal day, month and year will look like.
 From there, you can begin to calculate how much you may need to make that retirement happen.

 Once you know what you want to do, you'll need to look at how much you've already saved for retirement.
 Add up all of your retirement accounts, pensions and other investments.
 In a perfect world, the amount you have saved will cover the amount you calculated in the first step.
 In reality, however, you may end up looking at a shortfall between your current savings and your ideal retirement amount, meaning you may need to rethink your plans.

 Don't forget that the taxman can still show up in retirement.
 If you've set aside money in tax-deferred retirement accounts, such as 401(k) plans or traditional IRAs, you'll owe ordinary income tax on the amount you withdraw.
-You'll also be required to take at least a minimum distribution each year once you reach age 70 1/2 — which means the amount of money in your retirement accounts represents more than you'll actually have access to.
+You'll also need to take at least a required minimum distribution (RMD) each year once you reach age 70½ (if you were born before July 1, 1949) or age 72 (if you were born after June 30, 1949) — which means the amount of money in your retirement accounts represents more than you'll actually have access to.

-In addition, up to 85 percent of your Social Security benefits can potentially be taxed, depending on your annual retirement income.
+In addition, up to 85% of your Social Security benefits can potentially be taxed, depending on your annual retirement income.
 It's important to understand just how much you may have to pay in future taxes as you plan for your retirement.

 One way to lessen some of the tax implications is to set some money aside in a Roth IRA or Roth 401(k) plan (if available).
 You contribute after-tax dollars to these plans, which means you can withdraw your money from them tax-free.